 Note: These are what’s inside the baby bag, I still have a hand-carry full of his extra belongings, even a full can of milk just in case.

-5. Baby Luggage- this is the harder part as I have to think in advance all the things he usually needs on a regular day.
+5. Baby Luggage- this is the harder part as I have to think in advance about all the things he usually needs on a regular day.

-A. Food- Cans of milk, baby biscuits, cereals, ready to eat cereals.
+A. Food- Cans of milk, baby biscuits, cereals, ready-to-eat cereals.

 C. So many extra diapers, (I’ve always trusted pampers premium and pampers premium night.
 A little handful expensive than the other brand but this won’t even wake him up overnight as it can carry all his wee wee’s without irritating his bottom for the full night, I do not have to change every after few hours) powder, diaper rash cream, cologne.